HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-medicationstatement-intro.md

 {% raw %}
 <blockquote class="stu-note">
 <p>
-We propose to remove MS from stautsReason.
+We propose to remove MS from statusReason.
 Implementer feedback is encouraged.

 </p>
 </blockquote>